Loop Labels (RapidMiner Studio Core)

 Introduction to the Loop Labels operator

 The 'Golf' data set is loaded using the Retrieve operator.
 A breakpoint is inserted here so that you can have a look at the ExampleSet.
 You can see that the ExampleSet has an attribute with label role i.e. the 'Play' attribute.
-The Set Role operator is applied on this ExampleSet to change the roles of the 'Wind' and 'Outlook' attributes to 'label2' and 'label3' respectively.
+The Set Role operator is applied on this ExampleSet to change the roles of the 'Wind' and 'Outlook' attributes also to 'label'.
 A breakpoint is inserted here so that you can have a look at the ExampleSet before application of the Loop Labels operator.
 The Loop Labels operator is applied on the ExampleSet.
-There are three attributes with label roles therefore the subprocess of the Loop Labels operator will be executed three times; once for each label attribute.
+There are three attributes with label roles.
+Therefore, the subprocess of the Loop Labels operator will be executed three times; once for each label attribute.
 The results of each iteration will be merged into a collection which will be delivered as the result of this operator.

-Have a look at the subprocess of the Loop Labels operator.
-The Decision Tree operator is applied there with default values of all parameters.
-In each iteration a Decision Tree will be generated for the current label.
-These trees will be returned in form of a collection by the Loop Labels operator.
+Inside the subprocess of the Loop Labels operator a Decision Tree operator with default parameters is applied.
+Each iteration generates a Decision Tree for the current label.
+These trees are returned in form of a collection by the Loop Labels operator.
 The resultant collection can be seen in the Results Workspace.